When is a referral urgent?

 If a patient is referred for non-urgent treatment with a specialist, guidelines published in January 2020, set the maximum waiting time at 18 weeks.
 This is known as the “18-week target”.
 This is the waiting time which starts once a hospital has received a referral from a GP or other community health professional.

-For further advice from our London lawyers or to discuss any queries, you may have, please call us and ask for our specialist medical negligence solicitors.
+For further advice about a delayed diagnosis or to discuss any queries, you may have,

 Share this article